unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Selection.md

 > [!TIP]
 > This behavior can also be controlled using attributes.
-> To learn more about commands and how they can be configured using attributes, refer the [Commands](xref:Overview.Mvux.Advanced.Commands) page.
+> To learn more about commands and how they can be configured using attributes, refer to the [Commands](xref:Overview.Mvux.Advanced.Commands) page.

 ## Multi-item selection